-In addition to my role within Shearings, I have the honour and privilege to be the current Chair of Governors at Torquay Academy, formerly known as Torquay Community College and Audley Park School.
+In addition to my role within SLG, I have the honour and privilege to be the current Chair of Governors at Torquay Academy, formerly known as Torquay Community College and Audley Park School.
 I was educated at Audley Park in the 1970s and have a very long connection with the school.
 I believe that the creation of the TBGS Multi‐Academy Trust is a very exciting development and I am delighted to have been able to play a part in its creation and development so far.
 I also believe that this was a very bold and exciting development for the schools and it is one which will have a significant and positive impact on education within Torbay.
 Prior to becoming a Governor at Torquay Academy, I served for over ten years on the Governing Body of South Devon College in the capacities of Vice Chair and Chair.
 I also serve on the Board of the Torquay Economic Development Company.